ufidon/its330/labs/lab07/README.md

    | 3 | 400 |
    | 2 | 500 |

-5. Suppose in a computer system, 8bits for logical address space with 4 bits for page number and 4 bits for page offset, 12 bits for physical address space with 8 bits frame number and 4 bits for frame offset.
+5. (13%) Suppose in a computer system, 8bits for logical address space with 4 bits for page number and 4 bits for page offset, 12 bits for physical address space with 8 bits frame number and 4 bits for frame offset.
 Give page table: 197,144,206,232,132,93,111,203,10,3,90,122,217,244,170,147
-   1. Find the physical addresses for logical addresses: 99, 233
+   1. (4% each) Find the physical addresses for logical addresses: 99, 233
-   2. What is the logical address generate physical address 3261?
+   2. (5%) What is the logical address generate physical address 3261?

 ## References
 * Linux